 As of December 31, 2014, all of our Named Executive Officers had satisfied their ownership requirements.
-The table below shows the equity ownership for our Named Executive Officers for this purpose as of December 31, 2014, calculated in accordance with the methodology described above.
+The table below shows the equity ownership for our Named Executive Officers for this purpose as of December 31, 2014, calculated in accordance with the methodology described above

 Equity Ownership as of Fiscal Year-End

 Name Required Multiple of Target Salary Actual Multiple of Target Salary Dollar Value (1) Years of Service at Fiscal Year-End

 Kevin J. O'Donnell 7.5 32.7 \$ 31,903,954 18.1

 Jeffrey D. Kelly 4.5 9.1 \$ 5,051,260 5.5

 Ross A. Curtis 4.5 19.0 \$ 10,521,717 15.9

-lan D. Branagan 4.5 9.5 \$ 5,242,200 16.0
+Ian D. Branagan 4.5 9.5 \$ 5,242,200 16.0

-Stephen H. Weinstein 4.5 24.0 \$ 13.310.680 12.9
+Stephen H. Weinstein 4.5 24.0 \$ 13,310,680 12.9

-Based on closing price of the common shares of \$97.22 on December 31, 2014
+Based on closing price of the common shares of \$97.22 on December 31, 2014.

-Our Compensation Committee retains the discretion to approve transactions outside of the guidelines in light of an individual's facts and circumstances; however, to date, we have not done so in respect of a Named Executive Office.
+Our Compensation Committee retains the discretion to approve transactions outside of the guidelines in light of an individual's facts and circumstances; however, to date, we have not done so in respect of a Named Executive Officer.

-Individual's facts and circumstances; however, to date, we have not done so in respect of a Named Executive Officer.
-Over the last several years, most of our Named Executive Officers' trading in our common shares has occurred under trading plans pursuant to Exchange Act Rule 10b5-1.
-In March 2015 we announced that Mr. O'Donnell had adopted a pre-arranged stock trading plan in accordance with Rule 10b5-1 for the purpose of selling limited amounts of his RenaissanceRe equity holdings to support prudent asset diversification and liquidity; to seek to minimize market impact; and to avoid any concerns about the timing of the transactions.
-The plan established for Mr. O'Donnell contemplates the sale, over time, of up to 12,000 fully vested common shares of RenaissanceRe and the exercise of 123,714 fully vested options to purchase common shares of RenaissanceRe and the exercise of 123,714 fully vested options to purchase common shares of RenaissanceRe and the exercise of 123,714 fully vested options to purchase common shares of RenaissanceRe and the exercise of 123,714 fully vested options to purchase common shares of RenaissanceRe and the services of 123,714 fully vested options to purchase common shares of RenaissanceRe and the services of the services of 123,714 fully vested options to purchase common shares of RenaissanceRe and the services of the service
+Over the last several years, most of our Named Executive Officers' trading in our common shares has occurred under Over the last several years, most of our Named Executive Officers trading in our common shares has occurred under trading plans pursuant to Exchange Act Rule 10b5-1.
+In March 2015 we announced that Mr. O'Donnell had adopted a pre-arranged stock trading plan in accordance with Rule 10b5-1 for the purpose of selling limited amounts of his RenaissanceRe equity holdings to support prudent asset diversification and liquidity, to seek to minimize market impact; and to avoid any concerns about the timing of the transactions.
+The plan established for Mr. O'Donnell contemplates the sale, over time, of up to 12,000 fully vested common shares of RenaissanceRe and the exercise of 123.714 fails trueted extens to aurentee approach proof RenaissanceRe and the carecise of the proof RenaissanceRe and the proof RenaissanceRenaiss 123,714 fully vested options to purchase common shares of RenaissanceRe and sale of the underlying shares, leaving 123,714 tully vested options to burchase common shares of Rehalssancere and sale of the underlying shares, leaving mid with a significant ongoing stake in the Company.
+Transactions under the plan would commence no earlier than September 1, 2015, following RenaissanceRe's release of financial information and quarterly filings with the SEC with respect to each of the first and second quarters of 2015.
+In accordance with Rule 10b5-1, Mr. O'Donnell will have no discretion over transactions under the plan.
+Assuming the sale of all the shares in his plan, Mr. O'Donnell would continue to hold equity in excess of 25 times his 2015 salary.